More on Combating Inflation and Uncertainty:

 With inventory levels still at precarious levels, assortment planning will be uniquely challenging, and for many retailers, the best option is to be extremely selective about which items can ‘carry forward’ versus where new products should be introduced.
 Long-term raw material commitments, as an example, should be based on assortments where material use can be diversified (across divisions and/or brands).
 Determining what should be repeated from recent successes and what should be introduced for the first time to generate new demand is a delicate balancing act.

-A critical success factor in assortment planning flexibility is the availability ofrobust forecasting models that can consume and incorporate updates of actual data (including external variables) on a near real-time basis.
+A critical success factor in assortment planning flexibility is the availability of robust forecasting models that can consume and incorporate updates of actual data (including external variables) on a near real-time basis.
 Best-in-class, responsive demand forecasting models are table stakes now for determining the “what and how much” of assortment planning.

 Ditto with Supply Chain Sourcing